 Amazing how people, especially the younger generation these days, are finding new ways to incorporate resin into things or creating new ways to make it look more unique.
 Usually in craft-making, what a person would need is epoxy resin, a mould of your liking and a mould releasing agent to prevent the resin from sticking to any surface before it sets, after it sets, it will become a strong solid.
 It is also very easy to make the resin set smoothly.
 Resin can set with bubbles on the surface from time to time however to avoid this, simply hover some heat, like using a blowtorch or lighter, on top of the surface after it is poured into the mould.
 This is not dangerous since resin is known to be non-flammable.
 Plus, since everything can be purchased online from the comfort of your home with modern technology, you can also order resin and resin moulds online too and create your crafts at home.

 Resin by itself is water-clear however there are many ways to colour resin, each of the ways has their advantages and disadvantages that you would have to know about before going through with it.
 For example, there is alcohol ink.
 Alcohol ink is beautifully pigmented, usually resulting in a very bright outcome.
 Typically, just dripped into the resin and not mixed because the way it sets creates unique branches or squiggles of color.
 However, what usually comes with incorporating substances that contain alcohol is that it becomes flammable.
 So, in this case, it is best to not hover heat over it in its liquid form since it will most likely catch fire.
-But you can still use a mould release agent to make it easier for the resin to slip out of its mold.
+But you can still use wax emulsion to make it easier for the resin to slip out of its mold.
 For reliable quality, check out the best chemical manufacturer in Malaysia.

 Other than alcohol ink there are others that are not flammable.
 One of them being resin tint.
 Resin tint is specifically made to be mixed with resin because it will not behave properly unless mixed with resin, unlike acrylic paint and alcohol ink which can be used on its own.
 The good thing is that with the right amount, the outcome will be very vibrant and glossy.
 Plus, resin tin is non-flammable and non-toxic.
 This is the safest way to go with coloring resin.
 Unlike resin tint, acrylic tint on the other hand will set with a matte finish.
 The reason being acrylic is plastic, when mixed with resin, the resin loses its shine.
 Usually, people will not mix acrylic with resin to give it color because people typically want the resin to set with a glossy shine which makes resin look like glass instead.